 The College has one subsidiary company, SFX Corporate Services Limited.
-The principal activity of SFX Corporate Services Limited is to provide senior management, commercial and consultancy services in all areas of educational leadership and management.
+The principal activity of the company is to provide senior management, commercial and consultancy services in all areas of educational leadership and management.
 These areas include curriculum, administration, IT, MIS, estates and communication technology.
+In the year ended 31 July 2021 no income was generated from the principal activity of the company due to the effects of the pandemic.
+Instead, commercial letting of the premises and facilities of SFX College was the only source of income for the company for the year ended 31 July 2021.
 Any taxable surpluses generated by the subsidiary are transferred to the College under deed of covenant.
-In the current year, the overall surplus generated was £44,515 (2017/18 - £26,977).
+In the current year, the overall surplus generated was £26,318 (2019/20 - £51,124).